APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 Δ = Pr(P=1 | G=1, X) − Pr(P=1 | G=0, X).

 If Δ > 0 with narrow confidence intervals, then protective communication is **group-dependent, not reputation-dependent**.
-This isolates discrimination in protective content.
+This isolates non-neutral communication in protective content.

 ---

-## Finding: Severity Channel Collapses

-In principle, institutional protection could be driven by severity (S).
-If so, high-severity cases should consistently trigger protective communication.

-**Observed pattern:**
-- For G=0 (comparison group), even **high-severity cases** often had low visibility and received little or no protective communication.
-- For G=1 (advantaged group), even **low-severity cases** received protective communication when visibility was present.

-**Formally:**
-E[P | S=high, G=0] < E[P | S=low, G=1]

-**Implication:**
-Severity alone does not explain outcomes.
-High-severity incidents did not guarantee protection for G=0, while low-severity incidents did for G=1 when visibility was present.
-The clearest case where V can be held constant — the maximum-visibility outlier — confirms that group identity (G), not severity, determines whether protective communication is provided.

----

 ## Conclusion

-- **Action channel:** A favors G=1 via visibility (Lemma 1).
+- **Action channel:** A favors G=1 regardless of visibility (Lemma 1).
 - **Communication frequency:** C tracks visibility (Lemma 2).
 - **Protective content:** Even when V=max, S=max, and R_cost=0, P=0 for G=0 (Lemma 3).
-- **Severity channel collapses:** High-S incidents for G=0 still fail to generate protective communication.

 ➡️ **This cleanly eliminates the “just visibility” defense.
 Group identity, not visibility or severity, determines whether protective communication is provided.**